 Arts Access is a program for low income residents of Western New York.
 This program connects you with free and low cost cultural opportunities, such as comedy shows, theater productions and museums!

 This program allows you to register for an Art Access card, which can be used to obtain free tickets (at least 2) and transportation to venues and events in your area!
+To qualify for an Arts Access Pass, you must receive some form of income-based NYS public assistance, such as NY food stamps.
 Find more information on their website.

 As of this writing, participating venues/events include: